Pratar/GIOS/README.md

 - **Quality**: The specification is rigorous, with closed-form math, explicit thresholds (e.g., Acc ≥ 0.985), and conformance checklists, making it auditable and implementable.
 When applied to LLMs, it "sharply raises" response quality by enforcing structure, reducing ambiguity (via glossary optimization), and ensuring robustness (EVO_ROB).
 Potential weaknesses: High formalism may require expertise; assumes idealized metrics in practice.
 Overall, it's a high-quality blueprint for reliable AI reasoning.

 ## References
-- Nazarenko, M. "GIOS: Goal-Integrated Operating System for Reasoning and Execution."
-(2025).
 - See the paper's references for foundational citations.